 Safety and Comfort

-- Hospital Policies: Check if your facility allows partners or support persons in the ultrasound room.
+- Hospital Policies: Confirm whether the facility allows support persons in the ultrasound room.

-- Health Regulations: During certain health crises, restrictions may be tighter for safety reasons.
+- Health Regulations: During certain health situations, access may be more restricted.

 What Should I Do if I Have Concerns About the Ultrasound Schedule?